isene/hp-41_GEIR.ROM/README.md

 	From: https://edspi31415.blogspot.no/2018/04/hp-prime-hp-41c-ti-58c-round-to-nearest.html
 	Credits: Edward Shore, Dieter (simplified the original program)

-**Description**: The program rounds a number x to the nearest 1/n.
+**Description**: The program rounds a number x to the nearest 1/n (RNR = "Round to NeaRest).
 For example, to round x to the nearest 10th, n = 10.
 To round to the nearest 16th, n = 16.

 Enter the number to be rounded, press ENTER and enter "n".
 Press XEQ "RNR" and the rounded number is returned in x.